 The property owned by Mr. Fisher is the only place available for picnics and recreation, and it is the owner's intention to develop it in the best possible manner.
 Already he has done much.
 A fine kiosk measuring 42 ft. by 24 ft. with verandah all round has been erected, and is becoming a popular meeting place for motoring parties.
 Mr. Fisher intends to build other shade tables on the reserve, and to lay down tennis courts and a cricket pitch for the benefit of visitors.
 Special parking space will be set aside to accommodate more than 500 cars.

 The picnic ground is situated in a beautiful spot.
-On three sides the Torrens flows with the hills for a back ground and the Gorge Road provides the frontage.
+On tee sides the Torrens flows with the hills for a back ground and the Gorge Road provides the frontage.

 Mr. Fisher says that he has received so many requests from city business people to convert the place into a residential resort that he intends to build small bungalows for people who desire to spend the week-end there."

-The Kangaroo Creek Dam was first propsed in 1925, however it was 1962 before a submission was made to the Public Works Commitee
+The Kangaroo Creek Dam was first proposed in 1925, however it was 1962 before a submission was made to the Public Works Commitee

 to construct the the dam.